Fall Exam Administration Window Extended

-In light of the COVID19 pandemic and its effects throughout the world, the CLP Board of Governors has extended the April examination window to July 31, 2020.
-Eligible candidates may take the certification exam up to July 31 through live-online proctoring (at the candidate's home or office) or at a Scantron test center (as availability allows).
+In light of the COVID19 pandemic and its effects throughout the world, the CLP Board of Governors has extended the Fall examination window.
+Eligible candidates may take the certification exam between September 1 to November 30 through live-online proctoring (at the candidate's home or office) or at a Scantron test center (as availability allows).

 The following revised timelines apply: